IsnTkinter/tkinter_doc/caw.rst

         :arg dash:
                 To produce a dashed border around the rectangle, use this option to specify a dash pattern.
 See Section 5.13, “Dash patterns”.
         :arg dashoffset:
-                Use this option to start the border's dash pattern at a different point in the cycle; see Section 5.13, “Dash patterns”.
+                Use this option to start the border's dash pattern at a different point in the cycle; Voir :ref:`Motifs-brise`.
         :arg disableddash:
                 These options specify the appearance of the rectangle when its state is tk.DISABLED.
         :arg disabledfill: